intel/pepc/docs/misc-c6p-c6sp.md

 Granite Rapids Xeon platform introduced C6P, and the Sierra Forest Xeon platform introduced C6SP.

-To understand this description of C6P and C6SP, the reader should first be familiar with the concept of requestable C-state and hardware C-state, which are descrivbed here in [C-state Namespaces](https://github.com/intel/pepc/blob/main/docs/misc-cstate-namespaces.md).
+To understand this description of C6P and C6SP, the reader should first be familiar with the concept of requestable C-state and hardware C-state, which are described here in [C-state Namespaces](https://github.com/intel/pepc/blob/main/docs/misc-cstate-namespaces.md).

 Note that this article comprehends Intel server platforms through 2025, but may need to be further